-The Department of Psychology at Western Michigan University offers an industrial/organizational behavior management Ph.D.
+The Department of Psychology at Western Michigan University offers a Doctor of Philosophy degree in Industrial Organizational Behavior Management.

 - Students without M.A. degrees are strongly encouraged to apply to the M.A. program before entering the Ph.D. program.